Lendrum & Hartman: Film associations

-General Motors Continental (became General Motors Europe in 1986)
+General Motors Continental

-Since the 1930s, the Hartman's at Lendrum & Hartman had developed a close business and social friendship with Guy Nicholas Vansittart (1893–1989) at General Motors Continental.
-He was known as Nick within the company, distantly related to T.E.Lawrence and well connected politically (his brother was Robert Vansittart, 1st Baron Vansittart).
+Since the 1930s, the Hartman's at Lendrum & Hartman had developed a close business and social friendship with Guy Nicholas Vansittart (1893–1989) at General Motors Continental (became General Motors Europe in 1986).
+He was known as Nick within the company, distantly related to T. E. Lawrence and well connected politically (his brother was Robert Vansittart, 1st Baron Vansittart).
 He joined General Motors Continental in 1927, and became assistant managing director in March 1929.
 In July of the following year, he was promoted managing director of General Motors Continental.
 By 1937, Vansittart had been appointed regional director (for Northern Europe) responsible for General Motors Continental, covering Europe, Scandinavia and the Balkans, based in Antwerp Belgium.

 In 1938, Nick was placed in charge of the H.Q. office of General Motors Limited in St. James's Square, London.
 He was near neighbour to the Hartman's and Stewart Menzies in the 1940s living in the Wiltshire village of Luckington.
 During the war he served with Special Operations Executive (SOE).

 He was elected chairman of the board of Vauxhall Motors Limited in 1948.
 He inherited Lendrum & Hartman on the death of Mrs Dorothy Hartman in 1957, and retired from Vauxhall the following year.